Seol Jae-min

-Seol Jae-min (born 15 January 1990) is a South Korean tennis player who was born in Gyeonggi Province, South Korea.
+Seol Jae-min (born 15 January 1990) is a South Korean former professional tennis player who was born in Gyeonggi Province, South Korea.

 Seol has a career high ATP singles ranking of 950 achieved on 24 August 2015 and a career high ATP doubles ranking of 584, achieved on 21 November 2016.
 Seol has won six ITF doubles titles.

 Seol has represented South Korea at the Davis Cup, where he has a win–loss record of 2–4.
 Seol has also represented South Korea in the Summer Universiade and won a gold medal in the Men's Team and a bronze medal in the Men's Doubles at the 2011 Summer Universiade in Shenzhen.